seyistry/alx_be_python/fns_and_dsa/README.md

   - Objective: Utilize Python lists to create a simple shopping list manager that allows users to add items, view the current list, and remove items.
 - Explore `datetime` Module
   - Objective: Familiarize yourself with Python’s datetime module by writing a script that performs specified operations with dates and times.
+- Temperature Conversion Tool
+  - Objective: Illustrate the concept of variable scope by creating a script that converts temperatures between Celsius and Fahrenheit, using global variables to store conversion factors.